Mary Hanafin: 2016 general election campaign

 In April 2014, Hanafin indicated that she intended to seek the Fianna Fáil nomination in Dún Laoghaire for the next general election.
 Her fellow councillors Cormac Devlin and Kate Feeney also expressed an interest in seeking the nomination.
 The contest attracted widespread media attention being dubbed the "Battle of Blackrock II".

 In early September 2015, there was widespread speculation the Fianna Fáil National Constituencies Committee would attempt to exclude Cormac Devlin from the Dún Laoghaire candidate selection convention on the basis of his gender.
 Following the threat of legal action from Devlin, the party backed down.

 Hanafin lost the Dún Laoghaire Fianna Fáil selection convention on 28 September 2015, coming second to Cormac Devlin.

 Two days after the selection convention, on 30 September 2015, the National Constituencies Committee of Fianna Fáil, chaired by Michael Moynihan TD, recommended Hanafin be added to the general election ticket in Dún Laoghaire.

 In October 2015, it emerged that Hanafin, while Minister for Tourism in 2009, supported potential legislation to introduce a €500 water charge and metering system in July 2010, five months before the bailout.

 In January 2016, Hanafin announced she was seeking a place on the Fianna Fáil Front Bench.
 Micheal Martin refused to be drawn on the issue, instead emphasising a desire to promote a new generation of TDs.
 Following his rebuff, Hanafin gave a series of interviews which appeared to undermine his authority, in particular she questioned his position on entering coalition government with Fine Gael.
 Her remarks prompted Mary Cowen, wife of former Taoiseach, Brian Cowen, to publicly comment that Micheal Martin should "watch his back" around Hanafin.
 The spat continued with Hanafin claiming Mary Cowen's remarks were inappropriate.

 In the 2016 general election Hanafin failed to regain a seat in the Dáil, finishing fifth in the four-seat Dún Laoghaire constituency.

 2019 European Parliament election

 In December 2018, Hanafin announced her intention to seek the Fianna Fáil nomination for the Dublin constituency in the European Parliament.
 Barry Andrews was selected as the Fianna Fáil candidate.

 2020 general election

 She was an unsuccessful candidate for the Dún Laoghaire constituency at the 2020 general election.

 In June 2022, she was elected as Cathaoirleach of Dún Laoghaire–Rathdown County Council.
+Hanafin did not contest the 2024 Dún Laoghaire–Rathdown County Council election.

+2025 presidential election

+Hanafin had sought a nomination from members of the Fianna Fáil party to run for president of Ireland in the next Irish presidential election, due to be held before the end of 2025, but on 31 August 2025, she announced she was withdrawing, after failing to secure the support of the party's leadership.

+Political views

+In May 2025, the Phoenix described Hanafin as a "strong pro-life supporter".